 It doesn’t matter if you are in retail selling to consumers, or in a business that sells to other businesses, it is virtually impossible to create customer loyalty by being the lowest price provider.
 Consider this.
 Low price shoppers are loyal to their wallets and purses, not to the business.
-As soon as these price-conscious […]
+When price-conscious customers find a […]

 It doesn’t matter if you are in retail selling to consumers, or in a business that sells to other businesses, it is virtually impossible to create customer loyalty by being the lowest price provider.

 Consider this.
 Low price shoppers are loyal to their wallets and purses, not to the business.
-As soon as these price-conscious customers find a retailer or any other type of business or vendor with a lower price than the one they have been doing business with, they will move.
+When price-conscious customers find a retailer with a lower price than the one they have been doing business with, they will move.
 It’s all about dollars.
 The retail industry has trained consumers to think that way.

 Some businesses have a loyalty or membership card that offers deeper discounts, and you would think that is a way to grab some loyalty.
 But, that only lasts until a competitor matches the discount programs.
 You see, if it’s easy to copy what you are doing, then others will eventually copy it.

-So, I thought about how a retailer – or any business for that matter – could create some loyalty and still be a low price provider.
+So, I thought about how a retailer could create some loyalty and still be a low price provider.
 One way might be through having some exclusivity of a line of merchandise that other low-price retailers might not have access to.
 The combination of a low price with exclusive merchandise can work.